solid/solidproject.org/pages/home.md

               </p>
               <hr/>
               <p class="content is-size-5">
-                Any kind of data can be stored in a Solid pod, including regular files that you might store in a Google Drive or Dropbox folder, but it is the ability to store <a href="{{site.baseurl}}/about/">Linked Data</a> that makes Solid special.
+                Any kind of data can be stored in a Solid pod, including regular files that you might store in a Google Drive or Dropbox folder, but it is the ability to store Linked Data that makes Solid special.
               </p>
             </div>
           </div>